Click to read more posts in our series on choosing materials:

 Bio-compatible materials are ideal for biological applications that require 3D printed parts intended for use on live subjects:

 - MED610 – Is functionally the same as Vero clear.
 However, this materials has several suitable applications for parts created requiring skin contact of over 30 days and short term mucosal-membrane contact of up to 24 hours.
 The material has five medical approvals according to the harmonized standard ISO 10993-1.
 These include; 3D printing of dental and orthopedic surgical guides, customized fit of surgical guides.
 Can be created with PolyJet printers starting with the Objet30Pro and Objet30Prime, EdenV/VS, all Connex and the Objet 1000.

 With all of the unique options in PolyJet materials, picking the correct PolyJet materials for your project can be simple or could be complex.
 You may quickly see a material that aligns with your needs or may be faced with a choice between several appropriate materials.
-The best strategy is to call someone from Prototyping Solutions to help you create a benchmark project.
+The best strategy is to contact us to help you create a benchmark project.
 This will allow you to test your part to identify the best material.
 And if you find you need to print a custom application that uses more than one of these materials in a single design, my next post will be about understanding the digital PolyJet process that can combine materials from the six categories.